ais1-1/OC-project-04/README.md

 Running the project will give you access to the main menu.
 The main menu contains the following options :
 1. Créer un tournoi
-    This option will allow you to create a new tournament.
+    This option allows you to create a new tournament.
 Then the program will generate rounds and matches according to the information that are given by the user.
 The matches are generated following the swiss tournament system.
 At the end of each round, one needs to enter the winners of each match and the date and time of the end of the round.
 2. Charger un tournoi en cours
     This option is to load an ongoing tournament.
 3. Ajouter des joueurs